-quently see Bishops compelled to do that of THE defective energy in the official administion of the electric telegraph, a very useful trators of the Church of England has its which they disapprove, or to disallow that aid to the Government, but of equally doubtusual results in cruelty and injustice.
-The of which they approve, while we see other ful benefit to the natives.
-What these really Bishops in mutiny against the law of the episcopal body neglect their true office, of require is facility of intercommunication, and overlooking the administration of the Church, land, and called to account before the civil canals of irrigation.
-These two means will and seeing that it be correct according to the courts for matters strictly within the discigreatly diminish the ravages of famine, even if they do not render that affliction almost rules; they leave the correction of error to pline of the Church. that most unchristian of all tests, litigation; impossible.
-And much good might also be In revenge, as the French say, they take they submit the control of the material mait out sometimes upon some less fortunate chinery designed for spiritual purposes to member of the Ecclesiastical Tody, who the jheels, or marshy lakes, which might thus the temporal courts!
-This is certainly serves as scapegoat or whipping-boy, because be diffused in fertilising rills through a barreducing Protestantism ad absurdum; and it he does not manage to arrange his mutiny ren and thirsty soil. shows how depraved has become the state of according to the established rules which have

-Exeter, which unhappily is not the same as the rubric of Canterbury.
-At Bedminster there is a new church recently built by the munificence of a resident in the neighbourhood, assisted by some other amateurs.
-In the church is a reredos, or screen, representing the nativity, the crucifixion, and the ascension, not in picture, which has often represented these events to Protestants, but in sculpture; and some Protestantly sensitive eyes have discovered that in the sculptured representation of the crucifixion there is a crucifix!
-The BISHOI of GLOUCESTER visited the church, did not disapprove of its ornaments, and all seemed to go smoothly for consecration.
+The defective energy in the official administrators of the Church of England has its usual results in cruelty and injustice.
+The episcopal body neglect their true office, of overlooking the administration of the Church, and seeing that it be correct according to the rules; they leave the correction of error to that most unchristian of all tests, litigation; they submit the control of the material machinery designed for spiritual purposes to the temporal courts!
+This is certainly reducing Protestantism ad absurdum; and it he does not manage to arrange his mutiny shows how depraved has become the state of according to the established rules which have be assigned for the increased military an establishment, which is neither true to its grown up under the instituted litigation of own standards as a corporation dictating the faith of a people, nor faithful to what would be its more enlarged duty, of conforming itself to the actual state of intelligence and belief in the country, and becoming the Church of the People of England.
+A contemporary, not remarkable for any innovating tendencies in Church matters, points to this state of the Ecclesiastical Government, and especially to four cases, now disturbing the peace of parishes in as many dioceses.
+Knightsbridge is awaiting the decision of Dr. LUSHINGTON on the dispute between Churchwarden WESTERTON and ject of congratulation that the contingency refuses to institute the Reverend C. C. It is a mean exercise of power; and, withhas for the present been averted by the LAYARD, who has been presented to the out approving the spirit or the conduct living of Escot by Sir JOHN KENNAWAY, on of a DENISON, we protest in the strongest slightest reduction of the army during the Exeter, which unhappily is not the same as the rubric of Canterbury.
+At Bedbuilt by the munificence of a resident in the neighbourhood, assisted by some other screen, representing the nativity, the crucifixion, and the ascension, not in picture, Protestantly sensitive eyes have discovered that in the sculptured 'representation of the crucifixion there is a crucifix!
+The BISHOP OF GLOUCESTER visited the church, did not disapprove of its ornaments, and all seemed to go smoothly for consceration.
 The screen had been presented to the church by three gentlemen in the neighbourhood-one of whom is a Unitarian, another a Dissenter-as a mark of respect to the friend who was principally interested in building the new church.
-It is pleasing to witness this union of men belonging to different sections of the great Catholic Church in an act of respect for a friend, embodied in a permanent tribute to the Father of all.
+It is pleasing to witness this union of men belonging to different sections of the great Catholic Church in an act of respect for bute to the Father of all.
 Some persons, however, who call themselves Christians, use this very gage of Christian union as a means of discord; and they addressed a letter to the Bishop, so bitter, so wanting in personal respect, so evidently designed to produce "strife and contention," says the Bishop, " and to wound the feelings of the donors-three of the most respectable citizens of Bristol, who never were suspected of any papistical bias"-that the Bishop has been obliged to condemn the screen on the score of its inexpediency.
-He also has some objection on the score of "imagination;" the artist not having been sufficiently accurate in the representation of the events in question.
+He also has some objection on the score of "imagination ;" the artist not having been sufficiently accurate in the representation of the events in question.